 Having a deaf child in the family

 For many parents, telling the family about a child being deaf can be challenging, especially explaining it to children.
-Some find it helps to use stories, books, facial expressions and games – anything to help siblings understand.
+It may be helpful to use stories, books, and games – anything to help siblings understand.

 One parent said: “We wanted to make sure they understood what deafness meant.
 We found a storybook with a deaf mouse which I read to them at bedtime.”

-Parents have told us children ask questions such as - will their deaf sibling ‘grow out of it’ or is it because ‘s/he’s a girl/boy?’
+Parents have told us children ask questions such as “will my sister grow out of it?” or “is it because he’s a boy?”
 Some wanted to know why they were deaf, asking if their parents could have prevented it.
-Others want to know the implications for their own lives, why the deafness can’t be cured, and why their sibling is the only deaf person in the family.
+Others want to know the implications for their own lives, why the deafness can’t be cured, and why their brother or sister is the only deaf person in the family.

-“I felt a little bit sad because I knew I wouldn't be able to talk to him that much and I didn't know what hearing aids would do,” said one sibling.
+“I felt a little bit sad because I knew I wouldn't be able to talk to him that much and I didn't know what hearing aids would do,” said one sister.

-As most of us know, growing up with a brother or sister has its up and down sides.
-Children will fall foul of sibling rivalry and jealousy, no doubt resulting in the occasional squabble!
-However, children with deaf siblings may experience a host of conflicting feelings because of their sibling’s deafness including:
+As most of us know, growing up with a brother or sister has its ups and downs.
+Many children experience sibling rivalry and jealousy, often resulting in the occasional squabble!
+However, children with deaf siblings may experience a host of conflicting feelings because of their sibling’s deafness, including:

-- not knowing how to support their deaf brother/sister
+- not knowing how to support their deaf brother or sister

-- having a responsibility for their deaf brother/sister
+- feeling a responsibility for their deaf brother or sister

-- resentment of their brother/sister having more attention because of their deafness
+- resenting their brother or sister having more attention because of their deafness

-- embarrassment about people staring at their deaf brother/sister
+- embarrassment about people staring at their deaf brother or sister

 - worry about the future

-- guilt about their brother/sister’s need for extra support
+- guilt about their brother or sister’s need for extra support

 - feeling alone and not sure who to talk to about their feelings